ash/raku-course/essentials/loops/exercises/factorial/solution/index.md

 ## More on this subject

 We will return to this task a number of times.
+In this part of the course, we will also solve this problem recursively.

 In the second part of the course, we will learn about the so-called `reduction operators`, which will make the solution trivial.
 Also, there will be a way to define a custom operator `!` so that you can write `$n!` to compute a factorial.
 Finally, there will be another chance to see an interesting solution when we’ll talk about the `where` clause.

 {% include nav.html %}